Center For Leadership In Environmental Education (CLEEn)

 Project Summary and Purpose:

-In partnership with local governments in the five county College service area, secondary school systems, other colleges, state and federal agencies, and the business community, Chesapeake College will promote CLEEn as a community resource for green business development, training, and learning.
-Chesapeake College has an approved degree in environmental sciences and in collaboration with other bay area colleges, offers students opportunities for related, specialized degrees.
-Courses in wind power, solar, geothermal and electrical systems, have been offered by the division of continuing education and workforce training.
-CLEEn will allow the College to expand these programs and to design hands-on experiences to compliment the new K-12 Maryland State Board of Education requirement in environmental science.
+Since establishing CLEEn in 2010, Chesapeake College has built partnerships with local governments in the five county College service area, secondary school systems, other colleges, state and federal agencies, and the business community in pursuit of sustainable initiatives.
+CLEEn works with these partners to serve as a community resource for green business development, training, and academic learning in sustainability.
+Over the past six years, Chesapeake College has developed associate’s degrees in environmental sciences, agriculture, landscape design, and landscape management..
+Courses in wind power, solar photovoltaic electricity systems, solar thermal systems, geothermal and electrical systems, and more have been offered by the Division of Continuing Education and Workforce Training.
+CLEEn seeks to expand these programs, and to design new academic experiences in sustainable disciplines and careers. .

 Background on Chesapeake College: